ahsan-aziz/Buffer-Overflow/README.md

 ```

 As we can see in the memory dump that the address where ESP is pointing to is a good place to put our malicious code.
-We just need to jump to the address where ESP is pointing, we cannot hardcode value of ESP address as return address in our code as it gets changed, we need to find a statement where we can jump to ESP.
+We just need to jump to ESP to run our code, we cannot hardcode value of ESP as return address in our code as it gets changed after every execution, we need to find a statement which help us jump to ESP.

 It can be done by using mona modules in immunity debugger, first step is to see which process has [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) turned off, to do that we type "!mona modules" in debugger: